Hiroaki-K4/DSA-Dojo/README.md

 Unlike an array, a stack does not offer constant-time access to the i th item.
 However, it does allow constant­ time adds and removes, as it doesn't require shifting elements around.

+### Queue
+A queue implements FIFO (first-in first-out) ordering.
+As in a line or queue at a ticket stand, items are removed from the data structure in the same order that they are added.
+It uses the operations:

+- add(item): Add an item to the end of the list.
+- remove(): Remove the first item in the list.
+- peek(): Return the top of the queue.
+- isEmpty(): Return true if and only if the queue is empty.

+A queue can also be implemented with a linked list.
+In fact, they are essentially the same thing, as long as items are added and removed from opposite sides.

 <br></br>

 ## Trees and Graphs